AdamGonda/adamgonda.com/_posts/2020-10-4-Retro-game-API.md

 When it was done I started to think about the [stateless](https://subscription.packtpub.com/book/application_development/9781788831437/1/ch01lvl1sec16/stateless-versus-stateful){:target="_blank"}
 nature of FP and the beauty of this implementation.
 The business logic is nicely separated from everything else, and the whole thing is a pure function.
 This implementation used [Node](https://nodejs.org/en/){:target="_blank"} and I rendered the game to the [console](https://en.wikipedia.org/wiki/System_console){:target="_blank"}.
+So at this point I had a simple Snake game in the terminal.

 # Spice it up